 Children receive extended transition through the Transition Plus programme when required.
-The pupils and their parents are invited to make additional visits to their secondary school, as well as with the SENCo to meet their teachers and familiarise themselves with the layout of the complex.
+The pupils and their parents are invited to make additional visits to their secondary school, as well as with the SENCo or Year 6 teacher to meet their teachers and familiarise themselves with the layout of the complex.
 This is organised between the Year 6 teacher and SENCo and begins in the summer term of Year 6.
-The SENCo and Class Teacher meet with the secondary teachers to assist in this transition.
-This year the Secondary teachers came to school to visit a small group of pupils and answer any questions they have about transition to Secondary School.
-If a transitioning child has SEN, then the SENCo's from both schools meet to discuss the pupils, their needs and the support that has been given.
-Extra transition can also be arranged with the new secondary school, depending on individual needs of the child.
+The SENCo and/ or Class Teacher meet with the secondary teachers to assist in this transition.
+This year the Secondary teachers came to school to visit small groups of pupils and answer any questions they have about transition to Secondary School.

+If a transitioning child has SEN, then the SENCo or Year 6 teacher from St John's meet with the SENCo from the secondary school to discuss the pupils, their needs and the support that has been given.
+Extra transition can also be arranged with the secondary school, depending on individual needs of the child.
 There are two transition days in the summer term where the children spend the time with their new class teacher and support staff.